 New models would have to emerge to add speed, agility, and better patient experience across the spectrum.
 Such advanced models would be supported by a robust digital health ecosystem encompassing various technologies and segments like IoT, SaaS, EHR, EPS, wearables and implantables, tele monitoring, remote consultation and education, 3D printing, precision medicine, predictive modelling and analytics, etc.

 Get ready to tap into digital health opportunities

 More disruption is expected in the broader health ecosystem as we look for ways to improve diagnosis, care, services, and a better patient and clinician experience.
 There is a clear sign of widespread adoption of virtual care, new partnerships, new markets, new disruptors, and more.
 The emphasis on personal health will keep growing.
 Almost 72 percent of consumers prioritize personal health, and 60 percent of physicians are shifting from current approaches to prevention and well-being.
 Also, 75 percent of consumers want to work in partnership with providers to reach their healthcare goals.

 The next decade would be all about personal healthcare and enhanced collaboration on an industry level for faster research for the cure, vaccines, and predictive healthcare.
-It’s the perfect time to gain capabilities to speak the new language.
-As a professional or entrepreneur you cannot afford to miss this next big bus.
+It’s the perfect time to gain the capabilities to speak a new language.
+As a professional or entrepreneur, you cannot afford to miss this next big bus.
 It’s time to build relevant capabilities and tap into promising opportunities in this space.